schveiguy/raylib-d/README.md

 # raylib-d [![DUB](https://img.shields.io/dub/v/raylib-d?style=for-the-badge)](https://code.dlang.org/packages/raylib-d)
 (static) D bindings for [raylib](https://www.raylib.com/), a simple and easy-to-use library to learn videogames programming.

 *Note: this is a resurrected copy of the original raylib-d.
 The original author, onroundit (Petro Romanovych) deleted his github acccount.
-Therefore, many things in here are broken, and some of the history is lost for good.
-I will accpet any PRs that fix broken links or replace original data, but the code history itself is intact.*
+Therefore, some links in this README are broken, and some of the history is lost for good.
+I will accept any PRs that fix broken links or replace original data, but the code history itself is intact.*

 # Installation
 `dub add raylib-d`